quantop-dungeon/HybridPulser/README.md

 p.program(seq)
 ```

-By default, pulse sequences are repeated periodically - when one sequence is finished, another one is started without a delay.
-In order to pause and restart generation, use
+By default, pulse sequences are executed as soon as they are loaded and repeated periodically - when one sequence is finished, another one is started without a delay.
+In order to stop and start generation, use

 ```python
 p.stop()  # Stops the generation